Post

 You can use rsync to deploy the site using a custom sshconfig file entry.
 By combining the Jekyll build function with the deploy function.

-deploy you site directory
+Deploy your site directory

 1